MichaelDrostWago/Codesys-Git-Integration/readme.md

-## Project Process for Version Control in Codesys
+## Version Control for Codesys Projects

 1. Edit gitconfig.txt to your repo an your name, this has to be Part of the folder which contains the .project file.

 3. run scripts after changes and commit